-Engine oil helps run your engine smoothly.
-One of its tasks is to prevent the friction between engine parts and keep the overall system cool.
-You may require to change the engine oil and oil filter more often in hot weather as compared to any season of the year.
-Specialists would suggest you change the oil and its filter at different intervals ranging from 5,000 km to 12,000 km (about 3,000 miles to 7,500 miles).
+Engine oils help to run your vehicle engine smoothly.
+One of its tasks is to prevent friction between engine parts and keep the overall system cool.
+You may require changing the engine oil and oil filter more often in hot weather as compared to any season of the year.
+Mechanics suggest you change the oil and its filter at different intervals ranging from 5000km to 12,000km.

 It’s quite simple to check the oil level by yourself.
-Just start the car and cover some distance.
+Just start the car & cover some distance.
 Pullover to a levelled surface and turn the engine off.
-Open the bonnet, locate the oil dipstick, and pull it out.
-Make sure the oil is lighter in colour and does not contain dirt.
-Else, you certainly need replacement.
+Open the bonnet, locate the oil dipstick and pull it out.
+Ensure the oil is lighter in colour and does not contain dirt.
+Else, you certainly need a replacement.

 Batteries are usually destructible in hot weather, as the heat overcharges them by speeding up the chemical reaction within.
 Hotness can also evaporate the fluid inside the cell, reducing its lifespan.
-However, you can take action to sustain the battery by keeping it clean.
-All you have to do is remove the cables, clean the terminals, and secure all the connections.
+However, you can sustain the battery by keeping it clean.
+You have to remove the cables, clean the terminals, and secure all the connections.
 You may also consult with a technician at any service station.
 If required, do not hesitate to replace the battery with a new one.
-Moreover, consult with the professionals to guide you in buying the right kind of battery for your car.
+Moreover, consult with professionals to guide you in buying the right battery for your car.